Lambda rotation functions

 For Amazon RDS MySQL, in alternating users rotation, Secrets Manager creates a cloned user with a name no longer than 16 characters.
 You can modify the rotation function to allow longer usernames.
 MySQL version 5.7 and higher supports usernames up to 32 characters, however Secrets Manager appends "_clone" (six characters) to the end of the username, so you must keep the username to a maximum of 26 characters.

-set_secret: Change the credentials in the database or service
+setSecret: Change the credentials in the database or service

-changes the credential in the database or service to
+The method setSecret changes the credential in the database or service to

-match the new secret value in the AWSPENDING
+match the new secret value in the AWSPENDING version of the secret.

 Tips for writing your own rotation function